U.S. World Business Lifestyle

 Disclosure of Your Information

-2. To Our Affiliates and Subsidiaries - We may share your information with our affiliates and subsidiaries for business, operational, or administrative purposes, subject to this Privacy Policy.
+2. To Our Affiliates and Subsidiaries - We may share your information with our affiliates and subsidiaries for business, operational, administrative, and compliance purposes, subject to this Privacy Policy.

-4. In the Event of a Corporate Transaction - If USA Publishing is involved in a merger, acquisition, sale, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets (whether as a going concern or in bankruptcy or similar proceedings), your information may be disclosed and transferred as part of that transaction.
+4. In the Event of a Corporate Transaction - If USA Publishing is involved in a merger, acquisition, sale, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets (whether as a going concern or in bankruptcy or similar proceedings), your information may be disclosed and transferred as part of that transaction, subject to customary confidentiality protections

 6. To Enforce Our Rights - We may disclose your personal information to enforce or apply our Terms of Use, Terms of Sale, or other agreements, including for billing and collection purposes.

-7. To Protect Our Legal Interests - We may disclose your information if we believe disclosure is necessary or appropriate to protect the rights, property, or safety of USA Publishing, our customers, or others.
-This may include exchanging information with other companies and organizations for the purposes of fraud prevention and credit risk reduction.
+7. To Protect Our Legal Interests - We may disclose your information if we believe disclosure is necessary or appropriate to protect the rights, property, or safety of USA Publishing, our customers, or others, including for fraud prevention, security monitoring, and credit risk reduction.

-9. 9.
-Aggregated or De-Identified Information - We may disclose aggregated, anonymized, or de-identified information that does not identify any individual user for any purpose, without restriction.
+9. Aggregated or De-Identified Information - We may use and disclose aggregated, anonymized, or properly de-identified information that does not identify any individual user for any lawful purpose.

 Personal Information Disclosure Summary (Last 12 Months)